bekk/wasm-workshop/tasks/7/README.md

 Some things that are not implemented:
 - Food
 - The ability for the snake to grow beyond one cell
+- Detecting whether the snake has collided with its own body

 ## Running the code